[CONTACT]

 ZANU-PF party policies.
 In 1996, civil servants, nurses, and junior

-the minority white Zimbabwean population of around 0.6% continued to
+since the 1980s, the minority white Zimbabwean population of around

 black population.
 Confiscations of white farmland, continuous